ncbi/cxx-toolkit/pages/ch_proj.md

     import_project internal/demo/misc/xmlwrapp
     import_project -topdir trunk/internal/c++ misc/xmlwrapp
+	import_project -topdir trunk/internal/c++ -nocheckout .
-    pushd trunk/internal/c++/src/misc/xmlwrapp
+	pushd trunk/internal/c++/src
-    make
+    make -f Makefile.flat
     popd
-    pushd trunk/internal/c++/src/internal/demo/misc/xmlwrapp
-    make

-In this case, your public projects will be located in the `internal` tree.
-You must build in each imported subtree, in order from most-dependent to least-dependent so that the imported libraries will be linked to rather than the pre-built libraries.
+The third `import_project` command in this example produces a unified `Makefile.flat` covering both subtrees.
+Without this command, it would be necessary to build them individually, starting with the libraries, so that the demos would link to imported rather than prebuilt libraries.

 The NCBI C++ Toolkit project directories, along with the libraries they implement and the logical modules they entail, are summarized in the [Library Reference](part3.html).